kotlin-hands-on/hands-on/Creating a website with Ktor/01_introduction.md

 # Introduction

-In this tutorial we're going to create a website using [Ktor](https://ktor.io), that serves 3 different types of content
+In this tutorial we're going to create a website using [Ktor](https://ktor.io), that serves 3 different types of content:

 * Static pages and images
 * HTML using [Kotlinx.HTML](https://github.com/Kotlin/kotlinx.html)